bcgov/drake-example/README.md

 ## Data

-Fake data is created and stored in the `data-raw` directory.
+Fake data are created and stored in the `data-raw` directory.
+Here we are using the `starwars` data from the `dplyr` package.

 ## Workflows